phpsysinfo/phpsysinfo/ISSUE_TEMPLATE.md

 # Issue template

-First make sure you've read README.md file completely, especially the "INSTALLATION AND CONFIGURATION" section.
+First make sure you've read the README.md file completely, especially the "INSTALLATION AND CONFIGURATION" section.
 If it still doesn't work then you can: